-CDX users must stay abreast of security policies, requirements, and issues and report security violations and vulnerabilities to proper authorities
+CDX users must stay abreast of security policies, requirements, and issues and report security violations and vulnerabilities to proper authorities.

 - 1. Be alert to security issues, technical vulnerabilities, possible security incidents, and violations of EPA policy and rules of behavior. - 2.
 If you have questions about the appropriateness of an action or activity, first discuss it with your supervisor, CDX Security, or the CDX Information System Security Officer. - 3.
 Be alert to human factors that may indicate a security risk. - 4.
 Challenge unauthorized personnel in the work area. - 5.
 Be alert to clues of abuse, including but not limited to: - a.
 Unauthorized computer products in the office (e.g., games, sports pools, personal business software). - b.
 Possession of unauthorized equipment. - c.
 Unscheduled or unknown programs running on a recurring basis. - 6.
 It is each user's responsibility to report any form of security violation, whether it is fraud, waste, abuse, or unethical behavior. - 7.
 When security violations occur or are suspected, or when you do not know what to do in a specific situation, promptly contact the CDX Help Desk, CDX Security, or the CDX Information System Security Officer.
 If unable to reach any of the above, call the Enterprise IT Service Desk.
 Contact information is listed in Appendix A. - 8.
 Report any known or suspected security incidents.
-Examples include: - a.
-Computer viruses - b.
-Phishing and social engineering attempts - c.
-Lost or stolen laptops, phones, or other equipment - d.
-Unexplained occurrences (e.g., unexpected locked password, email you did not send, etc.) - e.
-Sharing passwords or user identification (IDs) - f.
-Loss, modification, or unauthorized disclosure of confidential information - g.
-Unauthorized access to information, systems, or applications - h.
-Lack of expected controls (e.g., unlocked doors, confidential information left unprotected) - 9.
-Take reasonable action immediately upon discovering a violation to prevent additional damage, such as logging out of a terminal or locking up property. - 10.
+Examples include: - 9.
+Computer viruses - 10.
+Phishing and social engineering attempts - 11.
+Lost or stolen laptops, phones, or other equipment - 12.
+Unexplained occurrences (e.g., unexpected account disabled, email you did not send, etc.) - 13.
+Sharing login credentials or user IDs - 14.
+Loss, modification, or unauthorized disclosure of confidential information - 15.
+Unauthorized access to information, systems, or applications - 16.
+Lack of expected controls (e.g., unlocked doors, confidential information left unprotected) - 17.
+Take reasonable action immediately upon discovering a violation to prevent additional damage, such as logging out of a terminal or locking up property. - 18.
 Cooperate willingly with official action plans for dealing with security violations.